 Valproic acid may help to control your condition but will not cure it.
 Continue to take valproic acid even if you feel well.
-Do not stop taking valproic acid without talking to your doctor, even if you experience side effects such as unusual changes in behavior or mood.
+Do not stop taking valproic acid without talking to your doctor, even if you experience side effects such as unusual changes in behavior or mood or if you find out that you are pregnant.
 If you suddenly stop taking valproic acid, you may experience a severe, long-lasting and possibly life-threatening seizure.
 Your doctor will probably decrease your dose gradually.

 Other uses for this medicine

 Valproic acid is also sometimes used to treat outbursts of aggression in children with attention deficit hyperactivity disorder (ADHD; more difficulty focusing or remaining still or quiet than other people who are the same age).
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses.
 Ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to valproic acid, any other medications, or any of the ingredients in the type of valproic acid that has been prescribed for you.
 Ask your pharmacist for a list of the ingredients.